worawit/MS17-010/README.md

  * **eternalblue_exploit7.py** Eternalblue exploit for windows 7/2008
  * **eternalblue_exploit8.py** Eternalblue exploit for windows 8/2012 x64
  * **eternalblue_poc.py** Eternalblue PoC for buffer overflow bug
  * **eternalblue_kshellcode_x64.asm** x64 kernel shellcode for my Eternalblue exploit.
-This shellcode should work on Windows Vista (maybe XP) and later
+This shellcode should work on Windows Vista and later
  * **eternalblue_kshellcode_x86.asm** x86 kernel shellcode for my Eternalblue exploit.
-This shellcode should work on Windows Vista (maybe XP) and later
+This shellcode should work on Windows Vista and later
  * **eternalblue_sc_merge.py** Script for merging eternalblue x86 and x64 shellcode.
 Eternalblue exploit, that support both x86 and x64, with merged shellcode has no need to detect a target architecture
  * **eternalchampion_leak.py** Eternalchampion PoC for leaking info part
  * **eternalchampion_poc.py** Eternalchampion PoC for controlling RIP